Temples in Bali

 Share:

+Bali is one of the popular island in Indonesia and very well-known for its tourist.
 The characteristics of Balinese culture can be seen in terms of language, ritual ceremonies, traditional dances, and so on.
-In the midst of this modern era, Bali is one of the places in Indonesia that still preserves many traditions.
+In the midst of this modern era, Bali is the places that still preserves many traditions.

 One of the richness of Balinese culture can be seen in the rituals or traditional ceremonies that are held continuously.
 In fact, Bali sets many holidays for the implementation of these rituals.
 Some traditional ceremonies or rituals in Bali include ngaben, Melasti, Saraswati Day, and Galungan Day.